 Keep in mind that you don’t have to stick to one model of execution throughout your global expansion into a foreign market.
 You can always switch models as your business grows and your needs change.
-For example, it’s common for companies to build a market presence through working with local distributors, and then switch to either establishing their own local office or acquiring the distributor once they’ve created a footprint, built brand and have more capital to work with.
+For example, it’s common for companies to build a market presence by working with local distributors, and then switch to either establishing their own local office or acquiring the distributor once they’ve created a footprint, built a brand, and have more capital to work with.

 International Business Expansion Series

 This article is part 4 of a 17-part series about International Business Expansion.
 Here’s a list of the full series to give you a well-rounded understanding of what to consider when expanding your business abroad, from strategy to execution to management:

 - The #1 Thing that Companies Need for a Successful Expansion Abroad

 - The 3 Components of a Market Analysis to Know if Your Product is Viable Abroad

 - How to James Bond Your Profit Margin with Location Analysis